1024inc/engineering-blog/eng-paths/software_engineer_3.md

 <tr><td  markdown="1">

 - Expert understanding of the product and ways that our customers use it.
-- Proactively guides scope at team-level to right-size solutions
+- Proactively guides scope at team-level to right-size solutions.
-- Consistently delivers on time and on target, even on large or high-risk tasks
+- Consistently delivers on time and on target, even on large or high-risk tasks.
 - Analyzes and implements technical solutions in an efficient manner.
-Has a keen eye for reusing code and writing reusable tooling to improve future team efficiency
+Has a keen eye for reusing code and writing reusable tooling to improve future team efficiency.
-- Can drive team-level planning and communication
+- Can drive team-level planning and communication.
-- Provides accurate effort estimates for large initiatives and clarifies assumptions and risks, even when the scope is still ambiguous
+- Provides accurate effort estimates for large initiatives and clarifies assumptions and risks, even when the scope is still ambiguous.
-- Maintains projects with an understanding of how to make them better over time and understands when the time is right
+- Maintains projects with an understanding of how to make them better over time and understands when the time is right.
-- Thinks about the big picture in the scope of the whole project, sees the impact of the changes they're making and how they could impact other areas of the system
+- Thinks about the big picture in the scope of the whole project, sees the impact of the changes they're making and how they could impact other areas of the system.
-- Can drive improvements in engineering best practices
+- Can drive improvements in engineering best practices.

 </td></tr>
 </table>